walpolea/andrewwalpole.com/src/_site/blog/posts/2023-01-29-consider-astro-over-wordpress.md

 You might be thinking, "But Wordpress is free!"

 Sure, the software and often some of the most critical plugins and themes are free or even quite affordable.
-If you're content is your main focus for your new site, go ahead and grab a nice theme and have fun.
-I'm specifically talking about you, dear future-someone's-client, about your future-new custom website that showcases your brand and products/services, setting your business apart form your competition.
+If your content is your main focus for your new site, go ahead and grab a nice theme and have fun.
+I'm specifically talking about you, dear future-someone's-client, about your future-new custom website that showcases your brand and products/services, setting your business apart from your competition.

 Wordpress ends up being expensive in three ways: